 You can tell Emacs that you want to replace all keys pointing to a certain command with one of your own choosing by using the

-remap event; this should be done instead of passing a key to the key bind function you are using.
-This is arguably the best way of replacing existing commands with your own, as Emacs does the hard work of figuring out all the keys it needs to rebind.
+You must do this instead of passing a key to the key bind function you are using.
+This is the best way of replacing existing commands with your own, as Emacs does the hard work of figuring out all the keys it needs to rebind.

 (define-key (current-global-map) [remap kill-line] 'my-homemade-kill-line)

-Here I globally remap all key binds that point to
+Here I globally remap all keys that point to

 You can pick any keyboard combination you desire – even if that key bind is already taken, so be careful – but Emacs has set aside certain keys for use by users.
 Generally, all keys prefixed with

 C-c ? (where ? is a single character) are reserved for you, and you alone.
-In practice most third-party packages don’t give a hoot and will gladly stuff their own key binds in there.
+In practice most third-party packages don’t care about the key bindings they occupy.
+So keep that in mind.

 The other set of reserved keys are the F-keys from